 The COVID-19 pandemic has caused major disruptions to healthcare delivery systems and most physician practices.
 New information is being released each day to assist small businesses and employees.
-Additionally, changes are being made that are specific to medical practices.
-We have attempted to organize and update this information for you on this page.
-We will include new information as we receive it.
+OSMA's webinars on this topic are also available to you.
+Changes are being made that are specific to medical practices and we will include new information here as we receive it.

 Employment & Staffing Issues in the Medical Office Due to COVID-19

 Update on Health and Human Services Physician Relief Funds

 The Department of Health and Human Services (HHS) recently provided additional information about allocation of the $100 billion CARES Act Provider Relief Fund.
 Get the updated information at https://www.hhs.gov/provider-relief/index.html